-Carpal tunnel syndrome is a common complaint that involves inflammation of the Median Nerve that goes to the thumb, index, and middle fingers.
+Carpal tunnel syndrome shows up as numbness or tingling with weakness in your thumb, index, and middle fingers.
 Problems on the pinky side of the hand are likely NOT carpal tunnel syndrome.

 Some patients respond well to surgery; yet many continue to lose strength after the procedure, and it’s not uncommon for symptoms (pain and/or tingling) to return.
 This is usually because the cause(s) of the pain and numbness problem wasn’t properly evaluated and treated.
-A thorough evaluation of the of the spine, arm and hand are essential for this.
+A thorough evaluation of the of the spine, arm and hand as noted above is essential for proper treatment.